Verifiable affirmative action in centralized school admissions: Verifiability of School and Seat Assignments

-Stage 1 runs DA using students' reported $ P^o_i $ and schools' quotas of open seats.
-That is, students apply to schools following $ P^o_i $.
-In each step, each school $s$ tentatively admits applicants, regardless of their type, according to its priority order up to the open quota.
-Admitted student occupy open seats.
-Only students who are not admitted in Stage 1 participate in Stage 2.

-Stage 2 runs DA using participating students' reported $ P^r_i $ and schools' reserve quotas.
-That is, students apply to schools following $ P^r_i $.
-In each step, each school $s$ tentatively admits the applicants of each type $ m $ according to its priority order up to the reserve quota $q^m_s$.
-Admitted student occupy reserved seats.
-Students not admitted in both stages are unmatched. \end{itemize}
+\item \textbf{SeqOR}: The order of the two stages of SeqRO is reversed, with the difference that stage 1 runs DA using schools' original open-seat quotas $q^o_s$. \end{itemize}

-Notably, under SeqRO, the unassigned reserved seats in stage 1 can be allocated as open seats in stage 2.
-In contrast, under SeqOR, to ensure that there are enough reserved seats to be allocated in stage 2, their quotas are set aside when open seats are allocated in stage 1.
-Consequently, the unassigned reserved seats in stage 2 of SeqOR are wasted.
-In practice, a supplementary round is often run to allocate unfilled reserved seats to remaining unmatched students, but it is not ensured that they can be fully assigned.
-This is an important reason why among the cities using sequential mechanisms, most use SeqRO rather than SeqOR.
+Under SeqRO, the unassigned reserved seats in stage 1 are allocated as open seats in stage 2.
+However, in SeqOR, the reserve quotas are set aside when open seats are allocated in stage 1.
+Consequently, the unassigned reserved seats in stage 2 of SeqOR can be wasted.

-We will discuss the flaws of sequential mechanisms.
-But before that, we first demonstrate their advantage in verifiability of affirmative action: after policymakers inform students of their assignments and disclose the cutoffs for all schools in both stages, students can easily verify their assignments by comparing their priority scores with school cutoffs.
-A student first verifies whether she is eligible for any school in stage 1, and if so, whether she is assigned to the best such school according to her reported preferences.
-If she is not eligible for any school in stage 1, she then verifies whether she is eligible for any school in stage 2, and if so, whether she is assigned to the best such school according to her reported preferences.
-Once her assigned school in any stage is verified, her seat type is automatically verified.
+Under both mechanisms, since each stage runs DA, the outcome in each stage is stable with respect to participating students' submitted preferences and is therefore characterized by school cutoffs.
+Students can thus verify their school assignments using only their private scores and publicly disclosed school cutoffs in both stages.
+A student first verifies whether she is eligible for any school in stage 1, and if so, whether she is assigned to the best such school according to her submitted preferences.
+If she is not eligible for any school in stage 1, she then verifies whether she is eligible for any school in stage 2, and if so, whether she is assigned to the best such school according to her submitted preferences.
+Once a student's assigned school is verified in either stage, her seat-type assignment is automatically verified.

-Formally, let $\mu$ denote the matching found by any of the two mechanisms.
-For each school $s$, let $c^o_s$ denote the cutoff for open seats, and, for each type $ m $, let $c^m_s$ denote the cutoff for reserved seats.
-A profile of school cutoffs is denoted by $ c(\mu)=(\{c^m_s\}_{m\in \M},c^o_s)_{s\in \S\cup \{\emptyset\}} $, where we suppress the dependence of $c^m_s$ and $c^o_s$ on $\mu$.
-School cutoffs under the two mechanisms are calculated differently, due to their difference in the allocation of reserved seats.